 Please feel free to contact the Motor Carrier Registration Unit at (608) 266-9900 with any questions you may have.

-The pilot program detailed below is no longer applicable due to the implementation of electronic credentials.
+The past pilot program for electronic credentialing is no longer applicable due to this finalized implementation of electronic credentials.

 Questions about the content of this page contact: